connyduck/SparkButton/sparkbutton/README.md

 ## Dependency

-Add the repository in your root build.gradle if you haven't already:
+Add the repository in your root build.gradle.kts if you haven't already:

 ```kotlin
 allprojects {